Clinical electives for visiting students

 A non-refundable fee of £125 is payable at the time of acceptance and confirmation of the elective.

-International students are required to obtain a Tier 4 student visa.
-We will need to apply for a CAS number once your application has been processed.
+If you are going to apply for a Tier 4 visa, you will require a CAS number.
+The CAS can be provided once your application has been processed.
 We require at least 12 weeks for the process to be complete.
 You will need to provide the following when you apply: